Here are some common questions students and families have about applying to and attending Interlochen Arts Camp:

 Are religious services available?

-Although Interlochen does not have a religious affiliation, local churches and clergy offer services on the campus throughout the Camp session.
+Although Interlochen does not have a religious affiliation, local churches and clergy who offer services on campus are accommodated throughout the Camp session.
 Students are free to attend services as they wish.
-Many denominations are represented.
-If you have specific questions about what is offered, please call the Education Office at 231.276.7492.
+If you have specific questions, please contact Esther Triggs, Director of Diversity, Equity and Inclusion.

-Can my child have a cell phone, laptop computer or iPod at Interlochen?
+Can my child have a cell phone, laptop, desktop computer, or iPod at Interlochen?

 Interlochen Arts Camp is a busy and intense program of a quality that is best experienced without the distraction of cell phones; we recommend leaving them at home if they are not needed while traveling.
 Students who choose to have phones at Interlochen will be able to us them on a limited basis at designated times and in designated locations that will be explained after arrival.
-Cell phones are not allowed on campus during the day.
-Public telephones are available on campus and require a phone card.
+Cell phone use and policies depend on the age of the student.
+Public telephones are available at headquarters and may be used on a limited basis at no charge.
 In the event of an emergency on campus, Interlochen staff will provide telephone access to students.
 In the event of an emergency at home, parents can reach students through the campus switchboard at 231.276.7200.

 Students are allowed to use iPods and other portable audio players.